Chromebooks are more than glorified web browsers; they can perform many of the same tasks as Windows and macOS. Including video editing.

 The app deploys a timeline editor that lets you easily add effects, create slow-motion sequences, and insert sound and voiceovers.
 PowerDirector also supports other common video editing tools like fading, transparencies, and blue/green screen.

 PowerDirector is free to use, but you’ll need to pay to unlock all the features.

 3. Google Photos

+Not everyone needs a feature-laden editing suite.
+If you just want to do some simple video editing on a Chromebook, the Google Photos movie editor may meet your needs.
 The app offers video stabilization and cutting.
 You can also flip the saved version of the video between landscape and portrait.